 The rail sector is an important contributor to industrial growth, jobs and innovation in the EU, with the overall railway sector accounting for more than 1 million direct and 1.2 million indirect jobs in the EU.
-In order for Europe to maintain its leadership, research and innovation effort is crucial: The world leadership of the European rail supply industry (RSI) is largely due to its R&D&I capacities.
+In order for Europe to maintain its leadership, research and innovation effort is crucial: The world leadership of the European rail supply industry (RSI) is largely due to its R&I capacities.
 While international competition constitutes a cause for concern for the European rail suppliers, staying at the forefront of research and innovation with end-users will be a key factor to ensure that the European RSI preserves its leadership and remains able to compete successfully with foreign suppliers.
-To achieve this, in the new Rail European Partnership the so-called triple helix approach, i.e. a close cooperation between academia, rail suppliers, Infrastructure Managers (IMs), Railway Undertakings (RUs), Urban Operators and governments, should be applied.
+To achieve this, in the new Rail European Partnership the so-called quintuple helix approach, i.e. a close cooperation between academia, rail suppliers, Infrastructure Managers (IMs), Railway Undertakings (RUs), Urban Operators, governments, civil society and the natural environment, should be applied.

-&lt;sup>4 https://ec.europa.eu/info/strategy/priorities-2019-2024/european-green-deal\en\
+9. https://ec.europa.eu/info/strategy/priorities-2019-2024/european-green-deal\en